Written by Jonathan Wojcik

 to the sea's surface.
 It is thought that a swallower first bites prey on the tail, then chomps its

-way up the victim's body, swallowing it inch by inch.
+way up the victim's body with its ratchet-like teeth, swallowing it inch by inch.

 The Isopoda are best known for the tiny woodlice, sowbugs or pillbugs found on land, also known